 Clay roof tiles are known for their durability and aesthetics over other materials such as concrete.
-For period properties, handmade clay tiles are well worth the larger price tag that you’ll pay compared to machine-made alternatives.
-However, you’ll want to make sure your clay roof tiles are the best.
-Compromising on quality could be a costly mistake.
+For period properties, handmade clay tiles are well worth the investment when compared to machine-made alternatives.
+However, compromising on quality could be a costly mistake.
 So, we’ve compiled our top tips for checking the quality of your clay roof tiles.

 By tapping together two clay roof tiles, you can determine if the tile is faulty.
 When two high quality clay roof tiles are tapped against each other, they will “ring”.
 Listening out for this sound is crucial when selecting your tiles.
 However, if there is no “ring” it is likely that the tile is cracked.
 Finally, if the tiles produce a dull thud this suggests that the tiles are old and salvaged.
 Listen to your tiles, they’ll tell you when something’s not right.